About my Books

 I think of myself simply as a ‘crime writer’ because all of my stories involve a crime (or crimes), and I allow the logic of the story and its characters to determine whether the focus is on mystery, suspense, action, or whatever.

 My characters are not James Bond types.
 Nor are they superheroes with superhuman intelligence or Herculean abilities to withstand physical punishment and resist temptation.
-I see them as ordinary people with ordinary strengths and weaknesses—like real people.
+I see them as ordinary people with ordinary strengths and weaknesses—like real people whom I have known.
 Even the villains sometimes have a redeeming quality or two.
 And more important, the heroes and heroines always have a weakness or two.
 They manage to overcome obstacles and do extraordinary things because they trust one another and remain true to their commitments.
 They have what is sometimes called ‘the courage of their convictions’.

 I hope you enjoy these characters as much as I enjoy writing about them.